hyperledger/aries-rfcs/features/0734-push-notifications-fcm/README.md

 - `device_token` -- The token that is required by the notification provider (string, null)

 It is important to note that the set device info message can be used to set, update and remove the device info.
 To set, and update, these values the normal messages as stated above can be used.
 To remove yourself from receiving push notifications, you can send the same message where all values MUST be `null`.
-If either value is `null` a `problem-report` MAY be sent back with `missing-value`.
+If either value is `null`, a `problem-report` MAY be sent back with `missing-value`.

 #### Get Device Info